jpsl1/Portfolio_aQRA_N/README.md

 # Limitations

 Dataset is small (614 observations), so results may not generalize broadly.
 Analysis identifies associations, not causal relationships.
 Some high-dimensional interactions may require larger datasets to validate.

 # Intended Use

-This portfolio demonstrates quantitative risk analysis workflow: from cleaning and exploration, to feature engineering, predictive modeling, and PD-based risk assessment.
-It is suitable for showcasing skills relevant to a Junior Quantitative Risk Analyst role.
+Demonstrate a quantitative risk analysis workflow, from data cleaning and EDA, to feature engineering, predictive modeling, and PD-based risk assessment.

 # References used in portfolio